aws-samples/agentic-orchestrationon/README.md

 Test and Refine: Thoroughly test your reasoning orchestration system, and make any necessary adjustments to improve its performance and reliability.

+## Model fine-tune
+GVPO (Group Variance Policy Optimization) addresses the training instability issues of GRPO while providing stronger theoretical guarantees.
+The key innovation is incorporating the analytical solution to KL-constrained reward maximization directly into gradient weights through a clever zero-sum weight constraint that eliminates the intractable partition function.

 ## Definitions